MCElmo/MyDisneyPal/README.md

 # MyDisneyPal
 My Disney Pal is a third party extension that allows you and your friends to watch videos on Disney Plus at the same time!
+My Disney Pal was previously available on the Chrome Store, but was taken down due to a fraudelent copyright notice.
+I am working to get it back.
+In the mean time, it can be installed using the directions below.

 How to Install from GitHub:
 --------------------------